DRAC — Who we are

 Geoff Duller

-Geoff is a Professor of Geography in the Department of Geography and Earth Sciences at the Aberystwyth University, Wales, UK.
-His research is focussed on the development and application of luminescence dating.
-His recent projects include:
+Geoff is a Professor of Geography in the Department of Geography and Earth Sciences at Aberystwyth University, Wales, UK and co-Director of the Aberystwyth Luminescence Research Laboratory (ALRL).
+His research is focussed on the development of luminescence methods and instrumentation, and the development and application of novel luminescence methods for dating geological and archaeological topics.

 You can find Geoff on his Aberystwyth University webpage and can contact him by email at ggd@aber.ac.uk.